hortonworks/cloudbreak/docs/gcp.md

-#GCP based installation
+#GCP deployment

-We have pre-built a custom GCP image available on VM Depot with all the required tooling and Cloudbreak deployer installed.
-In order to launch this image on Azure please use the following [image]().
+GCP image is available in our storage with all the required tools and installed Cloudbreak Deployer.
+In order to launch this image on GCP please use the following [image](http://storage.googleapis.com/sequenceiqimage/cb-centos71-amb210-2015-08-24-docker18.tar.gz).

 Cloudbreak will already be installed, thus you can follow these steps to launch the application.

-## Usage
+## Installation

 Once the Cloudbreak deployer is installed it will generate some config files and will download supporting binaries.
 It is advised that you create a dedicated directory for it: